 - Team overview

-You may want to review the white papers from 10 most successful ICOs to get a head start with your white paper.
+You may want to review the white papers from the 10 most successful ICOs to get a head start with your white paper.

-Collin Thompson, co-founder of Intrepid Ventures, suggests that you also publish a position paper before releasing a white paper.
+Collin Thompson, a co-founder of Intrepid Ventures, suggests that you also publish a position paper before releasing a white paper.
 The position paper is much shorter — two or three pages long or a point-blank one-pager.
 You can use the position paper to gather the initial feedback and write a killer 30-page-or-so white paper.

 6. Build Your Community

 Since your potential investor is practically anyone with a crypto wallet, you need to target them via all available marketing channels to generate interest in the upcoming ICO and the cryptocurrency.
-Running social accounts goes without saying, however, the tech-savvy public will expect at least presence on Reddit and BitcoinTalk forums.
+Running social accounts goes without saying, however, the tech-savvy public will expect at least a presence on Reddit and BitcoinTalk forums.

 Next on the marketing to-do list is adding your ICO to ICO listings — sites displaying past, active, and scheduled ICOs.
 Just search for ICO listings on Google to get a nice list.

 Doing interviews and visiting conferences goes a long way as well.
 Besides getting a chance to pitch your ICO to industry veterans, you will also make necessary connections to get that special advisor on your advisory board.

 Since ICOs are still relatively new, it’s only natural that people will bombard you with myriads of questions.
 Make sure you have a public Slack, Telegram, or Discord channel set up to chat with your supporters.
-Large user base in Telegram is essential for getting your ICO off the ground, according to this research by RAD Lending.
+A large user base in Telegram is essential for getting your ICO off the ground, according to this research by RAD Lending.

 7. Pick Token Sale Model

-The majority of all ICOs take place on Ethereum blockchain because it supports smart contracts — the prime tool for automating token generation and distribution.
+The majority of all ICOs take place on the Ethereum blockchain because it supports smart contracts — the prime tool for automating token generation and distribution.
 We’ll talk about this in a moment.
 Meanwhile, let’s look through some of the popular models of token sales.